Heat as a witness of quantum properties: Optimal heat exchange

-First, we start by noting that the goal function $\mathcal{Q}:= \tr[H_{\ms S}(\eta_{\ms S}-\rho_{\ms S})] > 0$ since the system warmed up.
-Second, the left-hand side of the constraint given by Eq.~\eqref{Eq:app-constraint} is the goal function that we aim to maximise.
-According to Jaynes' principle, when $\eta_{\ms S}$ is a thermal state, it maximises the entropy $S(\eta_{\ms S})$ and hence maximises the upper bound of the goal function.
-However, since we also require the maximisation of $Q_c(\eta_{\ms S})$, $\eta_{\ms S}$ must be an inverted thermal state, as this state maximises the energy while having the same entropy as a thermal state.
+We begin with the case where the system warms up, while the environment cools down.
+By convention, the goal function $\mathcal{Q}:= \tr[H_{\ms S}(\eta_{\ms S}-\rho_{\ms S})] > 0$ is positive as the system warmed up.
+Now, observe that the left-hand side of the constraint given by Eq.~\eqref{Eq:app-constraint} is the goal function that we aim to maximize.
+According to Jaynes' principle~\cite{jaynes1957informationI}, when $\eta_{\ms S}$ is a thermal state, it maximizes the entropy $S(\eta_{\ms S})$ and hence maximizes the upper bound of the goal function.
+However, since we also require the maximization of $Q_c(\eta_{\ms S})$, $\eta_{\ms S}$ must be an inverted thermal state, as this state maximizes the energy while having the same entropy as a thermal state.
 The difference now is that the population is thermally distributed but completely ordered with respect to the energies.
 That is, for $E_i \geq E_j$, it implies $p_i \geq p_j$ for all $i$ and $j$ in $\{1, ..., d\}$ -- or, we can simply assume that $\beta_c < 0$.
-Therefore, it follows from the Jaynes' principle ansatz that $\eta_{\ms S}$ is given by

-with $\beta_{c}$ being the inverse temperature to be determined.
-Finally, taking into account the minus sign in Eq.~\eqref{Eq:app-constraint}, we obtain Eq.~\eqref{Eq:optimal-heat-exchange-Qc}.
-Note that, we could also have considered the sign in the analysis and nothing would have change.
-However, instead of maximising, we minimisation the negative of the goal function.
+Thus, it follows from the Jaynes' principle that $\eta_{\ms S}$ is given by $\gamma_{\ms S}(\beta_c) = e^{\, \beta_c H_{\ms S}}/\tr[e^{\, -\beta_c H_{\ms S}}]$, with $\beta_{c}$ being the inverse temperature to be determined.
+Therefore, since the final state of the system is given by $\gamma_{\ms S}(\beta_c)$, we proved one of the two solutions for the optimal heat exchage as given by Eq.~\eqref{Eq:optimal-heat-exchange}.
+Also, observe that this solution achieves equality in the constraint given by Eq.~\eqref{Eq:app-constraint}.
+Hence, this allows us to express the optimal heat flow as the entropy difference between the final and initial states, namely $Q_{c}(\rho_{\ms S}) = \beta^{-1}\qty{S(\rho_{\ms S})-S[\gamma(\beta_c)]}$.